Dans-labs/dariah/docs/Business.md

 *   **reject**
 *   **revise**

-(✗) In all cases, a *consolidated* version of the reviews will be made.
+In all cases, a *consolidated* version of the reviews will be made.
 This records contains the information of both of the reviews, the assessment and the contribution.
 Consolidated means that all links to related records have been replaced by the concrete values found in those records at that time.
 Consolidated records do not contain fields that point to other records, only concrete text/number/datetime values.

+Currently, the consolidated version is stored in the database as a tree of documents.
+All these documents are consolidated versions of documents that the final review document refers to, directly or indirectly.
+Because the final review refers to the self-assessment, and the self-assessment to both reviews, the other review is also included in the tree.

-(✗✗) Consolidated records will be exported and stored as PDF.
+(✗✗) Consolidated records will be stored as PDF and viewable from within the app.
+What needs to be done here, is to write templates that select the desired information from the tree of consolidated documents.

 Approve
 -------